 Whichever method you choose, it’s important to test your site or app in as many different browsers and devices as possible.
 This will help you identify browser-specific issues and ensure that your site or app works correctly for all users.

-Webvizio is the perfect tool for giving feedback, assigning tasks, and tracking web bugs on live websites and digital assets.
+Webvizio is the perfect bug tracking and issue reporting tool and Chrome extension for giving feedback, assigning tasks, and tracking web bugs on live websites and digital assets.
 You can easily collaborate and get everyone on the same page.
 Webvizio also lets you integrate your favorite productivity software so your team members can receive instant notifications – making it easier than ever to stay on top of your game and work together seamlessly!

 Here’s how you can track bugs with Webvizio: